openpracticelibrary/openpracticelibrary/content/page/about.md

 #### Search with Intent
 Share details about a particular practice that community members use, learn perspectives on a particular practice and why practices are used, pointers on how to facilitate it, and when it should be employed.

-## What This Library *Is*
-Just enough information for each practice to "specify the end state, its purpose, and the minimum possible constraints" in order to "create alignment and enable autonomy" for participants and facilitators.
-Where more detailed content is useful, we'll provide links.
-This idea comes from Donald Reinersten's *Principle of Mission*, which provides the conceptual foundation to *Lean Enterprise* by Jez Humble, Joanne Molesky & Barry O'Reilly.

 ## How to Fit These Practices into Your Existing Approach
 While everybody has their approach to engagements, there is a need to identify particular outcomes that common practices look to accomplish.